• Skip to main content

 Not only does this define a crew, but damn ladies, this sounds exactly like what a solid friend group looks like.
 So if you’re planning a girls’ trip of your own, assemble your crew and get out on Le Boat on the Rideau Canal this summer.

-Read about our epic girls trip on the Ottawa River
+Read About the Ottawa River Adventure

 Disclosure: I was asked to jump on board with Le Boat and share my experience.
 All opinions are mine.

-Freshened up on April 15, 2025
+Freshened up on April 8, 2026

 About Candace Sampson